macshome/The-Wisdom-of-Quinn/README.md

 - [Network Extension Provider Memory Strategy](https://developer.apple.com/forums/thread/44942) | ([PDF](pdfs/Network-Extension-Provider-Memory-Strategy.pdf))

 ### Disclaimer
 All of this content is subject to the [license](https://developer.apple.com/terms/apple-developer-forums/Apple-Developer-Forums-Participation-Agreement-20200618.pdf) of the [Apple Developer Forums](https://developer.apple.com/forums/).
-I make no claims at all to it.
+I make no claims to any of it.
 This page provides PDF files as an archival format, but the live links to the articles are the preferred access method.